-Female basics are authorized to style their hair to meet active-duty Air Force standards according to AFI 36-2903, Dress and Personal Appearance of Air Force Personnel, dated 7 Feb 20.
-These standards are: clean, well-groomed, and present a professional appearance (see photos, next page).
+Female basics shall maintain a clean, well-groomed, and professional appearance (see photos, next page).
 No minimum hair length to a maximum bulk of 3 inches from scalp and allows proper wear of headgear.
 Hair will end above the bottom edge of collar and will not extend below an invisible line drawn parallel to the ground, both front to back and side to side.
 Bangs, or side-swiped hair will not touch either eyebrow, to include an invisible line drawn across eyebrows and parallel to the ground.
 When in doubt, assess correct length of hair with Airman standing in the position of attention.
 Exception: While wearing the Physical Training Gear (PTG), long hair will be secured but may have loose ends and may extend below the bottom edge of the collar.

-- If worn, black hair accessories (e.g., fabric scrunchies, hairpins, combs, clips, headbands, elastic bands, barrettes, etc. are authorized regardless of hair color and not present a faddish appearances.
+• If worn, black hair accessories (e.g., fabric scrunchies, hairpins, combs, clips, headbands, elastic bands, barrettes, etc.) are authorized regardless of hair color and not present a faddish appearances.
 Hair must not exceed bulk and length standards and must not extend below the bottom of the collar.
 Headgear must fit properly.
 Headbands or fabric scrunchies will not exceed one-inch in width.
-Ornaments are not authorized (i.e., ribbons, beads, jeweled pins). - Locs, braids, twists, micro-braids, french braids, dutch braids and cornrows are authorized.
+Ornaments are not authorized (i.e., ribbons, beads, jeweled pins).

+- Locs, braids, twists, micro-braids, french braids, dutch braids and cornrows are authorized.
 Locs are defined as portions of hair that have been intentionally or unintentionally fused together to form a loc or locs.
 A braid or twist is two or more portions of interwoven hair.
 If adding additional hair, it must be a natural-looking color, similar to the individual's hair color.
 It must be conservative (moderate, being within reasonable limits; not excessive or extreme) and not present a faddish appearance.
 Hair must not exceed bulk and length standards and must not extend below the bottom of the collar.
 Headgear must fit properly - All locs, braids, and twists, when worn will be of uniform dimension, no wider than one inch, with natural spacing between the locs, braids, or twists and must be tightly interwoven to present a neat, professional and well-groomed appearance.
 When worn, multiple locs, braids, or twists shall be of uniform dimension, small in diameter (approx. 1⁄4 inches), show no more than 1⁄4 inch of scalp between the locs, braids or twists and must be tightly fused/interwoven to present a neat, professional appearance.
 A braid/twist must continue to the end of the hair without design and following the contour of the head, and may be worn loose or in a secured style within hair standards in the paragraph above.
 [Exception: Micro-braids or twists are not required to continue to the end of the hair.] - The intent is for pinned-up hair to be styled in a manner that prevents loose ends from extending upward on the head.
 For example, when using a clip or hairpins, hair will not present the appearance of a rooster tail.
 When hair is in a bun, no wider than the width of the head and all loose ends must be tucked in and secured.
 When hair is in a ponytail, it must be a single ponytail that does not exceed bulk and length standards and does not extend below the bottom of the collar (except while in the Physical Training Uniform).
 As with all hairstyles, a neat and professional image is essential.

-Females Authorized hair styles and braids
+Females Authorized hair styles and

+braids